TrimAgency/angular-jcf-module/README.md

 Add `jcf` as an attribute the the html element you would like jcf to operate on:
 `<input type="number" name="vehicle" value="" jcf>`

-Additional JCF configutation please reference [JCF](https://github.com/w3co/jcf/blob/master/README.md) for more information.
+Additional JCF configuration please reference [JCF](https://github.com/w3co/jcf/blob/master/README.md) for more information.